richardszalay/richardszalay.github.io/_posts/2016-02-10-encrypting-arbitrary-configuration-sections-using-msdeploy.md

 {% highlight shell %}
 msdeploy.exe -postSync:runCommand="c:\windows\Microsoft.NET\Framework64\v4.0.30319\aspnet_regiis.exe
-	-pd system.net/mailSettings/smtp
+	-pe system.net/mailSettings/smtp
 	-site awesomesite.com
-	-app /"
+	-app /
+	-prov YourKeyProvider"
 {% endhighlight %}

 This leaves us with a problem: non-administrator deploy users don't have sufficient permission to encrypt configuration sections.
 And we're all using non-administrator deploy users, right?

 ### Configuring non-administrator deployments

 Assuming non-administrator deployments are already configured, the following changes will allow the user to encrypt configuration sections:

+1. Grant the deplopy user access to the encryption key: `aspnet_regiis -pa YourKeyProvider your_webdeploy_user`
 1. Create a delegation rule to allow the deploy user to invoke aspnet_regiis.exe
     1. In IIS Manager, go to "Management service Delegation"
     2. Create a new, blank rule with the following settings:
         * **Provider**: runCommand
         * **User**: CurrentUser
         * **RegularExpression**: aspnet_regiis.exe
-2. Grant the deploy user read access to %windir%\system32\inetsrv\config (ignore the errors)
+2. Grant the deploy user read access to %windir%\system32\inetsrv\config (ignore the errors on the sub-folders)
 3. Add the deploy user to the "Replace a process level token" group policy (Group Policy :: Local Policies :: User Rights Assignment)